Managing Anger With Healthy Habits

 When you get angry, your body may have a fight-or-flight response, and you may have excess energy in your body unless you find a way to get rid of it.
 Exercise can be an effective way to do just that.

-Seek professional help with anger
+Seeking professional help for anger management

 In addition to adopting some of the above habits for anger management, it may help to speak with a licensed therapist about your anger.
 A therapist may be able to help you identify what makes you angry and find ways to skillfully handle anger.
 If you don’t feel comfortable with traditional in-office therapy, you might benefit from online therapy, which many peer-reviewed studies have shown to be effective.